-Response Levels are the backbone of both CaDD Deep Dives and CaDD Pathfinders.
+Response Levels are the backbone of both CaDD Deep Dives and CaDD Explorers.
 By initially determining what response level an organisation needs to be at we gain invaluable insight into the types of actions and behaviours they should be involved in.
 If we then review the level of response the organisation has, we can determine whether a sufficient response is present.
 Where a gap exists, we can provide step by step guidance on how to progress towards the required response level.

 CaDD Recognises 6 predictable response levels.
 These are:

 Organisations which work primarily at RL1, e.g. many SMEs, typically look at the issue through a short term focus and typically do not recognise that the issue has either got much relevance to them, or believe they are helpless without the support of others (which can often be correct).
 Not all organisations need to do more by themselves.
 But at this level, many have no idea whether they need to act or not.
 Most will however have a good understanding of direct weather risks and energy costs.

 Organisations that have developed the capacity to act at RL2 - Stakeholder Responsive - recognise the need to understand and comply with an often complex and/or rapidly changing set of rules, regulations and financial instruments - where necessary, keeping up to date with the needs and corporate policy of key customers and other stakeholders.